Heights of complete intersections in toric varieties: An auxiliary function

 with $\alpha_m,\beta_m\in \mathbb{K}$ that are zero for all but finitely many~$m$.
 Let also $X$ be a smooth projective toric variety compactifying $\mathbb{T}$ with fan compatible with the Newton polytopes of $f$ and $g$.
 Furthermore we denote by $\overline{D}_0,\ldots,\overline{D}_{n-2}$ a family of semipositive toric metrized divisors on~$X$ with very ample underlying divisors, and with smooth metrics at the Archimedean places and algebraic metrics at the non-Archimedean ones.

-Recall from \cref{sec:geom-toric-constr} that $D_{f}$ denotes the nef toric divisor on $X$ associated to the Newton polytope of $f$ and $s_{f}$ the global section of $\mathcal{O}(D_{f})$ associated to this Laurent polynomial.
+Recall from \cref{sec:geom-toric-constr} that $D_{f}$ denotes the nef toric divisor on $X$ associated with the Newton polytope of $f$ and $s_{f}$ the global section of $\mathcal{O}(D_{f})$ associated with this Laurent polynomial.
 We set $Z=Z_{X}(s_{f})$ for the corresponding hypersurface of $X$.

 Fix $v\in \mathfrak{M}$.
 To treat the $v$-adic summand in \eqref{eq:14} in the present $2$-codimensional case it will be convenient to consider the function $F_v\colon\mathbb{T}(\mathbb{C}_v)\to\mathbb{R}\cup\{-\infty\}$ defined by